renuo/redmine-semantic-search/SETUP.md

 8. Visit `http://localhost:3000` in your browser, and enter `admin` as the login and `admin` as the password.

 9. Next you will be prompted to change your password, choose one and write it down for later.

+10. As of now, it is recommended to create a project and add a couple of issues to it, so testing the Semantic Search actually becomes feasible.